 The Second Crusade

 Over the course of the 12th and 13th century CE, more crusades would be launched by western leaders to defend the interests of the Latin East.
 The Second Crusade (1147-1149 CE) was launched to recapture Edessa in Upper Mesopotamia which had fallen in 1144 CE to Zangi (r.
 1127-1146 CE), the Muslim independent ruler of Mosul (in Iraq) and Aleppo (in Syria).
-The Crusade was a complete failure and Zangi’s successor, Nur al-Din (r.
+The Crusade was a complete failure and Zangi’s successor, Nur ad-Din (sometimes also given as Nur al-Din, r.
 1146-1174 CE), captured Antioch in 1149 CE and then eliminated the Latin state of Edessa.
 It was an ominous sign of things to come for Jerusalem.

 The Third Crusade

 Saladin, the Sultan of Egypt and Syria (r.
 1174-1193 CE), was the next great enemy of the Crusader states.
 He heavily defeated a Latin army led by the Kingdom of Jerusalem at the Battle of Hattin in July 1187 CE and then, shortly after and with no one left to defend it, Jerusalem itself was taken in September.
 This disaster caused Pope Gregory VIII (r.
 1187 CE) to launch the Third Crusade (1189-1192 CE).
 Faring a little better than the previous crusade, Acre was captured in 1191 CE but, without sufficient resources to capture and keep it, Jerusalem was left in Muslim hands.
 Acre thus became the new capital of the Kingdom of Jerusalem and the Latin East as a whole.